Tree sort

 2 3 9 4

-If you look at the pyramid for a long time, you can see that these are just numbers from the array, going one after another, the number of elements in each floor is multiplied by two.
+If you look at the pyramid for a long time, you can see that it is simply numbers from an array, following one after another, the number of elements on each floor is multiplied by two.

-Then the fun begins, we sort the pyramid from bottom to top, using the falling pebbles method (heapify).
-Sorting could be started from the last floor (2 3 9 4 ), but it makes no sense because there is no floor below where one could fall.
+Next comes the most interesting part, we sort the pyramid from the bottom up, using the falling pebbles method (heapify).
+Sorting could start from the last floor (2 3 9 4), but there is no point because there is no floor below to fall to.

-Therefore, we start dropping elements from the penultimate floor (0 7)
+Therefore, we begin to drop elements from the penultimate floor (0 7)

 ⠀⠀5